hermit cookies

 Description

-These Vegan Hermit Cookies are soft and chewy, studded with raisins and have a touch of spice and molasses.
+These Hermit Cookies are soft and chewy, studded with raisins and have a touch of spice and molasses.
 You can stir together a batch in just 15 minutes.
-Bonus is they actually get better after a couple of days, so they’re a great make ahead treat!
+Bonus is they actually get better after a day, so they’re a great make ahead treat!

 Ingredients